North Coast Taiwan: A Fulfilling Taipei Day Trip

 Things to know before visiting the North Coast of Taiwan

 Before visiting these hidden gems on the northern coast of Taiwan, read my Taipei first timer’s guide.
-For more ideas on what to do, also read my day trips from Taipei travel guide and the best places to visit in Taipei.

 Here are a few tips to help you plan your north coast Taiwan tour: